thradams/cake/manual.md

 ###  Extension Literal function - lambdas

-Lambdas without capture where implemented using a syntax similar of compound literal for function pointer.
+Lambdas without capture where implemented using a compound literal syntax.

-Lambdas are the most complex code transformation so far because sometimes function scope types needs to be transformed to file scope.
-This is important because manual lambda capture is something we want to use in function scope.
+Since, we cannot have compound literal of function types (only pointer to function) the syntax can be reused.

 For instance: